 Her current exhibition at the BMA, curated by Hileman, features many of the same works in the smaller A+P space and lays it out expansively, a luxurious retrospective that features performances, drawings, video, and the large sculptural installations made of the New York Times newspaper, rope, wire, and plastic bags that the artist has become widely known for.
 Hassinger cites Hileman’s interest, and the opportunities that were generated after the original A+P show, as the impetus for her recent projects.
 However, one can argue that Hassinger’s presence at the BMA also functions as validation for its recent claims of changes to curatorial and acquisition policies in the past year as well, including the controversial announcement of the deaccessioning of seven works by historically vetted White male artists in order to buy art by women and artists of color — including some based in Baltimore.

-Until recent exhibitions in 2017 and 2018, the Baltimore museum had only hosted one major show by a female, African-American, or Baltimore-based artist in the previous two decades: Joyce J. Scott in 2000.
+Until recent exhibitions in 2017 and 2018, the Baltimore museum had only hosted a few major shows by a female, African-American, or Baltimore-based artist in the previous two decades: Joyce J. Scott in 2000.
 This recent tide of exhibitions of previously marginalized artists has reached a perfect crest with Maren Hassinger and The Spirit of Things.
 The 71-year old artist, who loosely fits all three categories of previous relegation, is now based in New York, but was the director of the Rinehart School of Graduate Sculpture, an MFA program at MICA, for the previous twenty years and based in Baltimore for much of that time.
 Hassinger had exhibited at the BMA in 2008 in a group show of finalists for the annual $25,000 Sondheim Prize for a regional visual artist.
 She had also worked with BMA Educators Jessica Braiterman and Peggy Sell in 2012 on an interactive performance involving Hassinger’s students that resulted in an installation that was on view for several months at the museum.
 Additionally, Hileman had done critiques with Hassinger’s students over the years.
 However, the opportunity to explore the entirety of Hassinger’s work in a solo exhibition did not materialize until more recently.

 When asked about the reasons behind her many current high-profile projects, Hassinger is humble.
 “I don’t really believe that the position I am in is based entirely on the work I have been doing, but based on the moment we are currently in,” she says.